 5. Create separate folders for external collaboration.

 These can be subfolders under a client folder, or they can be separate root level folders depending on the needs of your organization.
-Label all public/external folders appropriately so your users understand that content in those folders will be viewed by third parties.
+Label all public/external folders appropriately so your customers understand that content in those folders will be viewed by third parties.